Photo: Bella Scottsdale / Ryan Nicole

 When to Hire a Wedding DJ

-It’s common for professional wedding DJs to book their schedule about a year in advance, so as soon as you set your wedding date and venue, make finding a DJ a priority.
+It’s common for professional wedding DJs to book their schedule about a year in advance.
+So as soon as you set your wedding date and venue, prioritize hiring your entertainment.

-If you want a great wedding reception where everyone spends hours on the dance floor, you’ll need to act quickly.
+Act quickly if you want a great wedding reception where everyone spends hours on the dance floor.
 Otherwise, the best DJs in your area could get snatched up by other couples getting married on the same day!

-Once you decide which DJ to hire, sign a contract and make a deposit to lock in your date.
+Once you decide who to hire, sign a contract and make a deposit to lock in your date.

 Make sure that your contract includes every single detail:

-Also, let them know if you want them to stick to a specific list of songs or if you want them to accept and play requests from your wedding guests and bridal party.
+Also, let them know if you want them to stick to a specific list of songs or if you want them to accept and play requests from your wedding guests and wedding party.
+You can orchestrate your entertainment any way you want!

 Should You Tip Your DJ?